sturadnidge/express-api-template/README.md

 ```

-### Verify the token
-Ensure the JWT_VERIFY_KEY environment variable is set to the relevant public key.
+Ensure the `JWT_VERIFY_KEY` environment variable is set to the related public key when running the application.

 ### Use the token

-If you saved the token value in an environment variable `$JWT`, you could then curl requests into the API with `curl -H "X-Auth-Token: $JWT" ... ` (assuming you have configured the app to look for tokens in the `X-Auth-Token` header, as is the case in the template app).
+If you `cat` the generated JSON Web Token into a `JWT` environment variable, you can then `curl` requests into the API with `curl -H "X-Auth-Token: $JWT" ... ` (assuming you haven't changed the default auth header configuration in the template app).

-and ensure the correct environment variable is set to verify it as per the `checkToken` function in `lib/middleware.js`.

 ### Create a 'thing'